ajcousins/roh-presentation/README.md

 - Image resizing was a bit of a challenge for me, as it involved passing an image buffer to state and then formatting this before it is uploaded to Firebase.
 Using TypeScript on the frontend helped a lot in this situation and helped flagged bugs by typechecking.

 ## Working in a Test Environment and Moving to Deployment
+- Light Lookup has not gone through any thorough any test environments as my knowledge in this area is limited.
+- I have used a suite of tests using Jest for the back-end and the built-in test suites in React for the front-end.
-- I intended to implement TDD on Light Lookup, but quickly realised it would be very time consuming to do this for every single component.
+- I intended to practise TDD on Light Lookup, but quickly realised it would be very time consuming to do this for every single component- so unit testing was focused to a few specific areas where I felt might be at risk.
 My intuition also told me it was better to manually test for visual UI elements in the web browser.
 An automated test wouldn’t necessarily let me know if a navigation element overflowed for example.
-- I focused TDD mainly on the data collection checkers on the backend as I expect the data would eventually come from a variety of different manufacturers in all shapes and sizes or through web scraping.
+- Several unit tests were carried out on the data collection helper functions on the backend as I expect the data would eventually come from a variety of different manufacturers in all shapes and sizes or through web scraping.

 <!-- code examples -->

-- I also practised TDD on a few formatting elements in react on the client side.
+- Unit tests were also written for a few formatting elements in react on the client side.

 <!-- code examples -->